-Some of the statements in this Annual Report on Form 10-K constitute forward-looking statements under Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements made with respect to possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
+Some of the statements in this Quarterly Report on Form 10-Q constitute forward-looking statements under Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements made with respect to possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
 When we use the words "believe," "expect," "anticipate," "estimate" or similar expressions, we intend to identify forward-looking statements.
-You should not place undue reliance on these forward-looking statements regarding the following subjects are forward-looking by their nature:
+You should not place undue reliance on these forward-looking statements.
+Statements regarding the following subjects are forward-looking by their nature:

-- · our business strategy;
+- our business strategy;

-- · pending transactions;
+- pending transactions;

-- · our projected operating results;
+- our projected operating results;

 - · our ability to obtain future financing arrangements;

-- · estimates relating to our future distributions;
+- estimates relating to our future distributions;

-- · our understanding of our competition;
+- our understanding of our competition;

 - market trends;

 - · projected capital expenditures; and

-- · use of the proceeds of our initial public offering.
+- use of the proceeds of our initial public offering.

 These statements involve known and unknown risks, uncertainties and other factors that may cause results, levels of activity, growth, performance, tax consequences or achievements to be materially different from any future results, levels of activity, growth, performance, tax consequences or achievements expressed or implied by such forward-looking statements.
-Such factors include, among other things, those listed below, as well as those further set forth under the heading "Risk Factors" included elsewhere in this report.
+Such factors include, among other things, those listed below, as well as those further set forth under the heading "Risk Factors" included in our Annual Report on Form 10-K for the year ended December 31, 2003 filed with the SEC on March 11, 2004.